TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/QuickInstall/Composer/Index.rst

 Install TYPO3 via composer
 ==========================

 .. attention::

    The recommended way of installing TYPO3 is via Composer, as described on this page.

+You have more ways to install TYPO3 via composer:

+* Install regular via loading the needed packages.
+Use `Composer helper <https://get.typo3.org/misc/composer/helper/>`_ to generate the composer command.
+* Install the cms-base-distribution package.
+This is helpful when you are use ddev, because it configures your database and mailserver for Mailhog.

 To create a new TYPO3 project use the TYPO3 Base Distribution::